 Jaguars on Yagé

-These creatures have an interest in the leaves of the yage vine which grows throughout the Amazon Rainforest.
-Yagé contains psychoactive alkaloids, and is an essential ingredient in ayahuasca preparations.
+These wild animals have an interest in the leaves of the yage vine which grows throughout the Amazon Rainforest.
+Yagé contains psychoactive alkaloids, and is an essential component to the psychedelic effects of ayahuasca preparations.
 A chemist at Cornell University suggested that jaguars might do this for health reasons because ayahuasca “purges them of gut parasites… the alkaloids sabotage the nervous systems of parasitic worms”.
 When jaguars are under the influence, they become calm and goofy.

 Felines and Catnip

-A study published in the Journal of Ethnobiology, reports that at least 43 species of psychedelic plants have been used across the globe for boosting the hunting abilities of dogs.
+A study published in the Journal of Ethnobiology, reports that at least 43 species of plants with psychedelic properties have been used across the globe for boosting the hunting abilities of dogs.
 The Indigenous Ecuadorian Shuar and Quichua peoples use at least 22 different psychedelic plants for this purpose — including ayahuasca and four different types of brugmansia.